GSA/training-pathway-data-practitioner/codealong-apis/labs/lab-6/readme.md

 3. Create a new Google spreadsheet and name it Code_Along_API_Sample.

-3. Enter the following to set up the spreadsheet (if you copy and paste, be sure to right click and paste "Values only":
+3. Enter the following to set up the spreadsheet (if you copy and paste, be sure to right click and paste "Values only"):

 A1 - `Code Along API`